clemcer/loggifly/README.md

 Choose your preferred setup method - simple environment variables for basic use, or a YAML config for advanced control.
 - Environment variables allow for a simple setup and let you spin this thing up in a minute
-- With YAML you can use complex Regex patterns and have different keywords & other settings per container.
+- With YAML you can use complex Regex patterns, have different keywords & other settings per container and set auto-restart triggering keywords.

 <details><summary><em>Click to expand:</em> 🐋 <strong>Basic Setup: Docker Compose (Environment Variables)</strong></summary>
 Ideal for quick setup with minimal configuration